-Bumble has recognized that our important relationships – from dating to meeting new friends, to finding new jobs and professional mentors – share common elements.
-We want to meet people who share common goals and values and with whom we can build solid connections.
+The idea is that all crucial relationships and experiences – dating, meeting new friends, starting new jobs and finding mentors – share common elements.
+We want to meet people who share our goals and values and with whom we can build solid connections.

-And while Bumble Bizz uses the same functionality as the Bumble dating app, it won’t look like you’re trying to find a life partner while seeking a professional mentor.
-Although it is housed in the same app, you can use Bumble Bizz without showing up on the dating site.
+Although Bumble Bizz uses the same functionality as the Bumble dating app, it won’t look like you’re trying to find a life partner while seeking a professional mentor.
+Although it’s housed in the same app, you can use Bumble Bizz without appearing on the dating site.

 Is Bumble Bizz right for small business owners?